Hingham Estate Planning and

 - MassHealth applications (Medicare) and eligibility

-Elder law is an umbrella term that covers several different types of law.
-Estate planning, financial planning, and MassHealth Law are just a few types of law involved in an elder plan.
-Some of the tools used in elder law planning:
+Estate planning is an umbrella term that covers several different types of law.
+Probate law, estate tax law and MassHealth law are just a few types of law involved.
+Some of the important tools used in planning are listed below.

 - Trusts: Trusts are a way to distribute assets before or after death.
 A trust is an arrangement that gives a trustee the power to hold your assets for the benefit of a beneficiary.
 You have full control over how the trust is set up and who the beneficiaries are.